amrabdelmoghny/WFI32-IoT/GettingStarted.md

 <img src="resources/media/figure_2_4_3.png" width="720"/>

 4. By default only a **Toggle** feature is demostrated.
-Custome implmentations are described further on above the panel.
+Custom implmentations are described further on above the panel.

 <img src="resources/media/figure_2_4_4.png" width="720"/>

 5. Click on **Send to device** to send **Toggle** button value.
-6. When **Toggle** button is selected, the **YELLOW LED** will remain on for 3 Seconds.
-When unselected, the **YELLOW LED** will remain off for 3 Seconds.
+6. The **YELLOW LED** will remain on/off for 3 seconds when **Toggle** button is selected/unselected, respectively.
 After the 3 seocnds, the **YELLOW LED** will go back to its normal functionality; blinking on each successfull message published to the cloud.

 **Note**: Because Toggle manipulates the desired stat, the state must be changed to observe the behavior.